Frequently Asked Questions (FAQ)

-Currently, NHGIS includes all ACS Summary File data from the 2010 through 2014 ACS releases.
-This includes the 1-Year and 5-Year Summary Files from each of these releases, as well as 3-Year Summary Files for 2013 and earlier (the only releases for which the Census produced 3-year data).
+NHGIS includes most ACS Summary File data since the 2010 releases.
+This includes the 1-Year and 5-Year Summary Files from each of these releases, as well as 3-Year Summary Files for 2013 and earlier.
 NHGIS also includes all tables from the 2009 5-Year Summary Files--the Census's earliest 5-year dataset.

-We aim to add data from each new ACS release within six weeks of the Census release date.
-We will also continually be adding older ACS datasets, working backward to 2005, the year of the first ACS 1-Year Summary File.
+We aim to add data from each new release within six weeks of the Census Bureau's release date for 1-Year Summary Files and within four weeks for 5-Year Summary Files.
 Look for updates on data additions on the NHGIS News page.

 Should I use 1-year, 3-year, or 5-year ACS data?
 Back to Top